rvesse/airline/docs/guide/practise/prompts.md

   `newFreeFormPrompt()` settings plus `Yes`, `No` and `Abort`/`Cancel` options configured.
 - `Prompts.newOptionsPrompt(String, TOption...)` - A builder using `defaultPrompt()` settings plus prompt message set to given string and the options set to the given options.
+- `Prompts.newOptionsPrompt(String, Collection<TOption>)` - An overload of the above helper method that supplies options as a `Collection` rather than an varargs array.